404NoMore404/PowerShellScripts/Packaging/README.md

 **`/f2` — Results log (always use this):**

-Captures each dialog result and the final ResultCode.
-Sufficient for confirming success or failure on most packages.

 ```cmd
 setup.exe /s /f1".\setup.iss" /f2"C:\ProgramData\Microsoft\IntuneManagementExtension\Logs\AppName\setup_results.log"
 ```

 **`/debuglog` — Full engine trace (use when `/f2` is not enough):**

-Captures everything the InstallShield engine did internally — component evaluation, file operations, registry writes, condition checks, and errors that never appear in the `/f2` log.
-When a silent install fails with a non-obvious code, or succeeds but something is missing, this log tells you why.

 ```cmd
 setup.exe /s /f1".\setup.iss" /debuglog"C:\ProgramData\Microsoft\IntuneManagementExtension\Logs\AppName\setup_verbose.log"